 "What's the story with the lighthouse?"
 I hear you ask.
 My dad was a lighthouse keeper when I was young.
 I spent lots of time with him at different lighthouses in the summers when I was off school.
 For me, they are a great memory of happy times spent with my dad, they are symbols of guidance, hope and light(which is obviously super important for photography).
 With that said, I don't think there could be a better symbol to represent my photography business.
 As one of my best friends said to me once, "Lighthouses are your jam!", it was a conversation about wedding rings, surprisingly enough.

 I absolutely love photography, I think people realise that really fast when I start talking about it.
-I consider myself extremely lucky to be able to forge a career that in a field that I love, as a professional photographer.
+I consider myself extremely lucky to be able to forge a career doing something that I really love, being a professional photographer.
 I am a massive photography nerd, when I'm not photographing or editing I'm usually trawling the web and photo magazines for the latest trends, techniques and equipment.
 I hold a Licentiateship from the Irish Professional Photographer and Videographers Association.
 I have had my work featured in many national and international publications such as; Confetti(Irish Confetti & European Confetti), 25 Real Irish Weddings, RSVP, Irish Central, etc. I won "Newcomer Of The Year" in the DCC in 2011.
 I won the "Tearjerker" round of Fujifilm's International Wedding Photographer Of The Year competition in 2019.
 I am also a fully licenced Drone Pilot.